elotroalex/record/_chapters/02-pencil.md

 [^b1]: I was happy to see the familiar face of Stanford's *[Mapping the Republic of Letters](http://republicofletters.stanford.edu/)* in the exhibit, among a few other examples of digital humanities.

-[^b2]: The irony of this sentence does not escape me: If you know how git works, you didn't need me to tell you how to do this, and if you don't, this sentence remains completely superfluous.
+[^b2]: The irony of this sentence and the ones that follow does not escape me: If you know how git works, you didn't need me to tell you how to do this, and if you don't, this sentence remains completely superfluous.

+[^b3]: McGann worked on these ideas for many years starting in the 1980s, and as far as I know, has not left them behind.
+A phenomenal place to start is McGann, Jerome J. *The Textual Condition*.
+Princeton, N.J: Princeton University Press, 1991.
+(48-68).
+Print.
+Any study of McGann's middle period should also be accompanied by a study of D.F.
+McKenzie, who approached the "sociology of texts" as a materialist and textual critic.
+A good place to start is McKenzie, D. F. *Bibliography and the Sociology of Texts*.
+Cambridge, U.K. ; New York: Cambridge University Press, 1999.
+Print.

+[^b4]: Shall we call ours The Digital Antrumpocene?

 [^20]: [speculative versions coming soon]